joetijerina/BLE-Basic-DataThroughput-Server/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/BLE_Basic_DataThroughput_Server/readme.txt

  - The client starts to search the data transfer service and characteristic.
  - The client enables the notification of the transmission characteristic.
-On server side, the notification is started when the SW1 button is pushed (blue led is ON), it stops when SW1 is pushed again (blue led is OFF).
-The notification can be started and stopped from both sides.
+On server side, the notification is started when the SW1 button is pushed (blue led is ON), The notification can be started and stopped from both sides.
 On the Smartphone client receiving the current notification, the number of bytes can be logged.

-Instead of connecting it to a Smartphone Client, it is also possible to connect it to another NUCLEO-WB55RG board, acting as the GATT Client.
+Instead of connecting it to a Smartphone, it is also possible to connect it to another NUCLEO-WB55RG board, acting as the GATT Client.
 The GATT Client example is a different example and can be found in the STM32-Hotspot github as well (BLE_Basic_DataThroughput_Client).
 In this case, two NUCLEO-WB55RG boards are used, one central and one peripheral.